mk-milly02/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
 	- Only digits and letters are used to sort; Digits should come first

+**19. File type: School**

+A magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.